wp-plugins/nextgen-facebook/readme.txt

 NGFB Open Graph+ creates the Twitter Cards based on the content of your webpages.

-* Player : An embedded video in the content from YouTube or Vimeo.
+* Player : An embedded video in the content from YouTube, Vimeo, or Wistia.
 * Gallery Card : Provided by NextGEN Gallery shortcodes (*nggalbum*, *nggallery*, and *nggtags*).
 * Photo Card : An Attachment or NextGEN Gallery ImageBrowser webpage.
 * Large Image Summary Card : An image defined in the Post or Page Metabox, a Featured, Attached, or NextGEN Gallery *singlepic* shortcode image.